cyrillay/lays.pro/content/post/RestNet50 classification REST API.md

 ## Roadmap

 - Support for batch predictions
+- Support for sending a URL
 - New endpoints for different models : threat classification, edge detection...
 - Front-end UI
 - Dockerize the app and automate the deployment of new models

+## Updates
+- 07/13 : Swapped Resnet50 with Inception V3
+- 07/09 : Added CI/CD for the front-end